-Not only is cauliflower delicious, they make your simple veggie dish look great too.
-So make sure to spare space for cauliflower in your garden, and by space, a good of it as well, for this veggie to grow ideally.
+Not only is cauliflower delicious, but it also makes your simple veggie dish look great too.
+So make sure to spare space for cauliflower in your garden.

 For an easy-to-grow vegetable rich in iron, calcium, antioxidants, and vitamins like A, B, and C, spinach deserves that spot in your fall garden.
 Spinach needs a rich fertile soil to grow best and planting in succession will ensure a good supply.

 For such a humble vegetable, turnip roots are rich in vitamin C and lutein, while the greens, a good source of vitamins A, K, calcium, and folate.
-This a crop perfect for homesteading livestock raisers since the larger varieties are great for livestock.
+This a crop perfect for homesteading livestock raisers since the larger varieties are great for the farm animals.

 You can enjoy radishes in as early as 3 to 4 weeks, which makes it a perfect crop even in the late fall season.
 It’s also ideal to grow with other fall garden crops like lettuce, peas, and nasturtiums which helps deter pests from these cool-season plants.